Safe, effective and accessible COVID-19 testing is available at Cape Cod Healthcare through community and rapid testing options.

-Rapid testing is available without an appointment at all Cape Cod Healthcare Urgent Care centers and is conducted using the Abott ID Now molecular test, which is also a nucleic acid amplification test (NAAT).
+Rapid testing is available without an appointment at all Cape Cod Healthcare Urgent Care centers for individuals without symptoms who are seeking testing for travel or health monitoring.
+It is conducted using the Abbott ID Now molecular test, which is also a nucleic acid amplification test (NAAT).
 This system uses a different type of PCR technology than RT-PCR which allows for more rapid turnaround and results are available in 15 minutes.

-See below for additional testing details including cost.
+See below for cost and additional travel testing details.

 How to get tested